HARLEY-DAVIDSON, INC. ANNOUNCES CHANGE IN LEADERSHIP

 Levatich said, „I am very happy to have spent many years at a company as revered as Harley-Davidson.
 The determination and resolve of the employees and dealers, and their passion for bringing our brand of freedom to people around the world, has always been inspiring.
 I am proud of what we have achieved during my time as CEO in one of the most challenging periods in our history, and I am confident that the progress we have made in More Roads- Plan achieved, we will position Harley-Davidson for long-term success.”

 Jochen Zeitz has been a member of the Harley-Davidson Board of Directors since 2007 and founded the company's Brand and Sustainability Committee.
 From 1993 to 2011, he was Chairman and CEO of the sporting goods company PUMA.
-From 1993 to 2005, he was also CFO of PUMA.
-From 2012 to 2016, he was director of the luxury goods company Kering (formerly PPR).
-He was a member of Kering's Executive Committee and CEO of the Sports & Lifestyle division from 2010 to 2012.
-Zeitz is also a member of the board of Cranemere Group Limited and a member of the board of the B Team, which he co-founded with Sir Richard Branson.
+He was also CFO of PUMA from 1993 to 2005.
+From 2012 to 2016 he was a director of the luxury goods company Kering (formerly PPR).
+He was a member of Kering's Executive Committee and CEO of the Sport & Lifestyle division of 2010 Zeitz is also a board member of Cranemere Group Limited and a member of the board of the B-Team, which he co-founded with Sir Richard Branson.

 Harley-Davidson Milwaukee February 28, 2020